Temiloluwa8/Power-BI--Project/README.md

 ---

+## Conclusion
+> The Customer Retention Dashboard reveals key factors driving customer churn, such as contract type, payment method, and lack of tech support.
+It shows that customers on flexible contracts and using electronic checks are more likely to leave.
+The insights help businesses design targeted strategies to reduce churn and improve customer loyalty over time.

+---

 ## Diversity_Inclusion_Analysis
 _This report reveals that while the workforce is fairly balanced at entry levels, higher job levels are male-dominated_
 ## Project Overview